igorski/zMIDI/README.md

-zMIDI is a small JavaScript "library" that provides an easy interface to transfer messages to and from the Web MIDI API (for those less in the know: this API provides a means to communicate with musical hardware through the web browser). zMIDI is aimed to easily integrate musical messages without needing to translate these to weird hexadecimal numbers.
+zMIDI is a small JavaScript "library" that provides an easy interface to transfer messages to and from the Web MIDI API (for those less in the know: this API provides a means to communicate with musical hardware through the web browser). zMIDI is aimed to easily integrate musical messages without needing to translate these to weird hexadecimal numbers or do scary masking operations on incoming data values.

-Rather than having to translate MIDI commands, comparing their hexadecimal note numbers and velocity values, zMIDI aims to translate these into enumerated Event types, which make more sense in a JavaScript environment and allow for easier MIDI development using Events!
+Rather than having to translate MIDI commands, comparing their hexadecimal note numbers and velocity values, zMIDI aims to translate these into enumerated types in an Event-driven model, which makes both more sense in a JavaScript environment and allows for easier development by providing an adequate abstraction layer.

 ## Usage